rackerlabs/rackspace-how-to/content/cloud-servers/using-server-logs.md

 ### Apache error logs

 If you're running Apache as your web server and your website isn't loading correctly, you might want to review the Apache error logs.
-You can find these logs at **/var/log/httpd/**.
+You can find Apache error logs at the following locations:

+- CentOS: **/var/log/httpd/**
+- Ubuntu: **/var/log/apache2**

 Apache server logs show you any errors that your site is experiencing.
 To identify errors within the logs, look for the `Error` label.
 To identify warnings, look for the `Warning` label.

 ### MySQL error logs